 - (3) ERCOT shall notify the QSE or TO responsible for the telemetry data when a Real-Time telemetry data issue affects ERCOT's NSA.
 ERCOT shall request each QSE or TO address the Real-Time telemetry data issue with either manually replaced telemetry data if secondary sources are available or correction of the telemetry data issue as soon as practicable.
 If the QSE or TO cannot address the issue within 10 minutes of notification, the QSE or TO shall coordinate with ERCOT to verbally agree to the best assumed data value(s).
 The QSE or TO shall use verbally agreed data to manually replace the data point to reflect the best assumed data value(s).
-The QSE or TO and ERCOT shall review the manually replaced telemetry data; the QSE or TO shall update the manually replaced telemetry data to reflect the best assumed data value(s) until the Real-Time data issue is resolved. - (4) If the QSE or TO cannot resolve the Real-Time telemetry data issue that is affecting ERCOT's NSA within two Business Days, it shall provide an estimated time of resolution.
+The QSE or TO shall review the manually replaced telemetry data; the QSE or TO shall update the manually replaced telemetry data is use is resolved. - (4) If the QSE or TO cannot resolve the Real-Time telemetry data issue that is affecting ERCOT's NSA within two Business Days, it shall provide an estimated time of resolution.
 Each QSE or TO shall notify ERCOT when the Real-Time telemetry data issue that was affecting ERCOT's NSA is resolved.